jonkristian/sailorcms/docs/deployment-guide/index.md

 ## Quick Deployment

-The fastest way to get started is with Vercel:
+The fastest way to get started is with Coolify or any Node.js hosting platform:

 1. Push your Sailor CMS project to GitHub
-2. Connect your GitHub repository to Vercel
+2. Connect your repository to your hosting platform
 3. Set your environment variables
 4. Deploy!

+> **Note**: Sailor CMS ships with `@sveltejs/adapter-node` by default.
+If you want to deploy to Vercel or Netlify, you'll need to swap the adapter in your `svelte.config.js`.
+See the [SvelteKit adapter docs](https://svelte.dev/docs/kit/adapters) for details.

 [Learn more about specific deployment methods]({{ site.baseurl }}{% link deployment-guide/deployment.md %})